adepierre/SniffCraft/README.md

 If you want to print the content of Custom Payload packets (both from client and server), you need to use protocolCraft plugins to extend the protocol knowledge with mod-specific packets.
 See the [protocolCraft-plugin](https://github.com/adepierre/protocolcraft-plugin) repo for details.

+## GUI support

+If compiled with the cmake option SNIFFCRAFT_WITH_GUI, a GUI will appear when starting SniffCraft.
+This can be disabled by launching it with the ``--headless`` command line argument.
+In GUI mode, packets data are kept in memory while the session is displayed in GUI.
+This is usually not really an issue for regular usecase.
+However, if you plan to do some multi-hours long capture sessions or have a lot of sessions running simultaneously, it is recommended to use the ``--headless`` argument (or SniffCraft compiled without GUI enabled).
+This way, all data will only be stored in files and not in the RAM.
+SniffCraft binary files (**NOT** text files) can be reimported later in the GUI by simply dragging them onto SniffCraft window.

 ## Dependencies